Azure/azure-rest-api-specs/README.md

 - Microsoft.Compute/2017-03-30/runCommands.json
 - Microsoft.ContainerService/2017-01-31/containerService.json

-Please take a look at this [readme.md](https://github.com/Azure/azure-rest-api-specs/tree/reorg/specification/compute/resource-manager) to understand how the complete structure looks like.
+Please take a look at this [readme.md](https://github.com/Azure/azure-rest-api-specs/tree/reorg/specification/compute/resource-manager) (Acessible by Azure github org members only) to understand how the complete structure looks like.

 ## Specs Format